AadilPB/AadilPB/README.md

 Student at Toronto Metropolitan University studying Computer Engineering interested in systems and hardware.

-Right now I'm building projects in graphics programming and exploring development with microcontrollers.
+Right now I'm building projects in graphics programming and HDL design.

 <!--